dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/opt_dwave_hybrid.rst

 1  +1  -1  -1  +1  -1  +1    -5.0         1
 ['SPIN', 2 rows, 2 samples, 6 variables]

 Such :class:`.Branch` classes can be run in parallel using the :class:`.RacingBranches` class.
 From the outputs of these parallel branches, :class:`.ArgMin` selects a new current sample.
 And instead of a single iteration on the sample set, you can use the :class:`.Loop` to iterate a set number of times or until a convergence criteria is met.

 This example of :ref:`racingBranches1` solves a binary quadratic model by iteratively producing best samples.
-It employs both tabu search on the entire problem and a D-Wave quantum computer on subproblems.
+It employs both tabu search on the entire problem and a |dwave_short| quantum computer on subproblems.
 In addition to building-block components such as employed above, this example also uses infrastructure classes to manage the decomposition and parallel running of branches.

 .. figure:: ../_images/racing_branches_1.png